Leslie T. Applegate House

-The Leslie T. Applegate House, at 410 Maple St. in Falmouth, Kentucky, was built in 1888.
+The Leslie T. Applegate House, at 410 Maple St. in Falmouth, Kentucky, United States, was built in 1888.
 It was listed on the National Register of Historic Places in 1983.

 It is a Shingle Style house which was built for locally prominent lawyer Leslie T. Applegate.
 Its exterior has been restored to its original appearance.
 It was deemed to be the "best example of late 19th century residence on Maple Street (site of early Falmouth 'suburb') with integrity intact".